AlankritaSah/TSLA-StockPrice-Forecasting/README.md

 This project has been done in Google Colab and then the evaluation is done by using Google Sheets.

 ## Steps:
-1. I imported the dataset & explored it using various Python inbuilt function that gave us the statistical description of the data like the 5 Number Summary and other descriptive features.
+1. I imported the dataset & explored it using various Python inbuilt function that gave the statistical description of the data like the ### (5 Number Summary) and other descriptive features.
 2. Then I did the visualization of the dataset using plotly express and visualizing the historical performance of Tesla
 3. The next step is to prepare the data to be fed into the forecasting model.
 4. Created Facebook Prophet Model which carry out the forecasting.